A Sense of Belonging Connects Wren & Ivy Salon Co. to the Downtown Gastonia Community

 Word of this unique experience began to make its rounds.
-Before long, she was attracting out-of-town clients from towns without high-end salons as well as those traveling from Charlotte and elsewhere for an organic and sustainable beauty option.
+Before long, Wren & Ivy was attracting out-of-town clients from towns without high-end salons as well as clients traveling from Charlotte and elsewhere for an organic and sustainable beauty option.

-Seeing the importance of this distinction, Chambers worked for Wren & Ivy to be a Certified B Corporation, a certification for businesses that balance purpose and profit, a title held by companies like Patagonia and Ben & Jerry’s.
+Seeing the importance of their distinction, Chambers worked for Wren & Ivy to carry products from a Certified B Corporation, a certification for businesses that balance purpose and profit, a title held by companies like Patagonia and Ben & Jerry’s.
 B Corporations work to reduce inequality and to create high quality jobs with dignity and purpose while aligning their business practices to positively impact community and environment.

 Following this trajectory, Wren & Ivy also holds certification as a Green Circle Salon.
 Part of this certification means that at least 95% of the business’s waste must be recycled, to keep beauty waste out of landfills and waterways.

 Rather than going in the trash, hair clippings are composted with other waste or turned into bio-composite plastic, which is used to make new products like recycling bins.
 Excess hair color is shipped to partner facilities, where it is turned into clean energy.

 Retail Brings the Business Full Circle

 Chambers explains that the beauty products the salon uses also make a difference in its environmental impact.
 Davines, an Italian beauty product line, “is a family-owned business with their own farmers,” Chambers says.
 “It’s kind of like a farm-to-stylist product and color line.”